QuickBirdEng/XCoordinator/README.md

 ### CocoaPods

-To integrate RxCoordinator into your Xcode project using CocoaPods, add this to your `Podfile`:
+To integrate XCoordinator into your Xcode project using CocoaPods, add this to your `Podfile`:

 ```ruby
 pod 'rx-coordinator'